random-goose/Notes-Vault/V/CC/CC Mid II Answers.md

 # Switching
-Switching in computer networks refers to the process of directing data packets between devices within a network or across different networks.
+in computer networks refers to the process of directing data packets between devices within a network or across different networks.
 It enables efficient data transmission by choosing the best path for data to travel from the source to the destination.

 1. **Circuit Switching**
-	A dedicated communication oath is established between the sender and receiver before data transfer begins e.g.: Telephone networks
+	A dedicated communication path is established between the sender and receiver before data transfer begins e.g.: Telephone networks

 2. **Packet Switching**